RoninTech/ta-helper/content/travels/bangkok-chiang-mai.md

 #### BKK December 14-16

 The flights were uneventful, which is always good!
-There was a long stopover in Tokyo, we were in Haneda not Narita so we didn’t leave the airport.
-We arrived in Bangkok quite early, but being old hands took the train to the hotel.
+There was a long stopover in Tokyo, we were in Haneda not Narita so we didn’t bother to leave the airport.
+We arrived in Bangkok quite early, but being old hands took the train to our hotel, the [Vie Bangkok](https://g.page/viehotelbangkok?share).
 They arranged to check us in early, so we enjoyed a nice breakfast before settling in for a snooze.

-We slept, went to the malls, ate great Thai food around the corner and found a place to watch the LFC game.
+We slept, went to the malls, ate great Thai food around the corner at [Grandmothers](https://goo.gl/maps/2zp46goEeNjNBc487) and found a place to watch the LFC game.
 We sat at the bar with some other supporters, one of the quieter footie evenings!
 We ended up taking the wrong train on one of our trips, but we were able to rectify that quickly.
 After a nice couple of days, we headed back to the airport to go to Chiang Mai.

 #### Chiang Mai December 16- January 11